fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 bash keys_gen.sh .
 cp -r creds/* ../
 ```

+All the generated keys are now copied to the respective components.

+### Starting the FDO PRI Manufacturer Server

 ***FDO Manufacturer is an application that runs in the factory, which implements the initial communications with the Device, as part of the Device Initialize Protocol (DI).
 The manufacturer creates an Ownership Voucher based on the credentials received during DI and extends the voucher to respective owner.***